haskell-servant/haskell-servant.github.io/tutorial/api-type.md

 ### `QueryParam`, `QueryParams`, `QueryFlag`, `MatrixParam`, `MatrixParams` and `MatrixFlag`

-`QueryParam`, `QueryParams` and `QueryFlag` are about query string parameters, i.e those parameters that come after the question mark (`?`) in URLs, like `sortby` in `/users?sortby=age`, whose value is here set to `age`.
+`QueryParam`, `QueryParams` and `QueryFlag` are about query string parameters, i.e., those parameters that come after the question mark (`?`) in URLs, like `sortby` in `/users?sortby=age`, whose value is here set to `age`.
 The difference is that `QueryParams` lets you specify that the query parameter is actually a list of values, which can be specified using